Nassim Hassaous: Career

 Whilst a student, he was runner-up in the Spanish university championship over 10,000 metres in 2015.
 In December 2015, he made his debut with the Spanish team at the 2015 European Cross Country Championships in Hyères, where he finished seventh in the U23 race and won gold in the U23 team race.
 In 2016, he won his first national medal, winning the silver medal in the indoor 3000 metres behind Marc Alcalá and then won silver in the outdoor steeplechase behind Jorge Blanco.

 He was a silver medalist with the Spanish men’s team at the 2021 European Cross Country Championships in Dublin.
 He competed at the 2022 European Cross Country Championships in Turin.

 He was selected for the 2023 World Athletics Cross Country Championships in Bathurst, Australia, finishing 34th overall and helping Spain to a seventh place finish.
 He raced at the 2024 World Athletics Cross Country Championships in Belgrade, in which the Spanish team finished fourth overall.

 He placed twelfth in the 3000 metres at the 2024 Meeting de Paris in July 2024.
 He was a gold medalist with the Spanish team at the 2024 European Cross Country Championships in Antalya, Turkey.

+Hassaous finished in sixth place overall in the 2025-26 World Athletics Cross Country Tour standings.